dotnet/docs/docs/spark/tutorials/get-started-macos-instructions.md

     dotnet build
     ```

-## Running your .NET for Apache Spark App
+## Run your .NET for Apache Spark app

 1. Open your terminal and navigate into your app folder: